robdavid/genutil-go/README.md

 There are a number of ways to implement your own iterator.
 The simplest way is to construct an iterator from a Go native `iter.Seq` iterator using the `iterator.New` method.

+There are other ways to create iterators, outlined below.

 #### SimpleIterator

-It is possible to create iterators by implementing interfaces, the simplest of these being `SimpleIterator`
+It is possible to create iterators by implementing various interfaces, the simplest of these appropriately being `SimpleIterator`.

 ```go
 // SimpleIterator defines a core set of methods for iterating over a collection